Jay-LEE-85/Jay-LEE-85/README.md

 ### Hellow, World! :+1:
 ---
-This is my playground for risk analysis!
+This is my playground for R and Python!

-Let's have some fun and not take it too seriously!
+Let's play with me!

 ### My tech stack